 Ingredients

-- ½ cup unsweetened cocoa powder - Dutch-processed
+- ¼ cup unsweetened cocoa powder - Processed with alkali

 - 2 teaspoons pure vanilla extract

-- 2 teaspoons stevia glycerite - equals ⅔ cup sugar - see notes
+- 1 teaspoon stevia glycerite - Equals about ½ cup of sugar - see notes

 Instructions

 - Using a spatula, transfer the mixture to a square 9-inch pan.
-Cover with cling wrap, and freeze for 1 hour.
+Cover with cling wrap and freeze for one hour.

 - Remove the pan from the freezer.
 Use a fork to stir the already-frozen edges into the still-soft center.
 If the edges are very frozen, you might need to scrape them with a knife.
 Stir the mixture until smooth, then spread it evenly in the pan.